umeshkhaniya/Molecular_Dynamics_analysis_script/README.md

 # Molecular-Dynamics- simulation-analysis

-This script will find the RSMD of backbone, pairwise RSMD, radius of gyration.
+This script will calculate the RMSD of the backbone, pairwise RMSD, and the radius of gyration